openrewrite/rewrite-docs/authoring-recipes/writing-a-java-refactoring-recipe.md

 // Making your recipe immutable helps make them idempotent and eliminates a variety of possible bugs.
 // Configuring your recipe in this way also guarantees that basic validation of parameters will be done for you by rewrite.
+// Also note: All recipes must be serializable.
+This is verified by RewriteTest.rewriteRun() in your tests.
 @Value
 @EqualsAndHashCode(callSuper = false)
 public class SayHelloRecipe extends Recipe {